renesas-rz/meta-renesas-ai/README.md

 | Renesas RZ/G1M | iWave Systems iwg20m-g1m |
 | Renesas RZ/G1E | iWave Systems iwg22m     |

+### Build Script ###
+A simple build script has been created to manage the build process.
+Before running the script you will need to download the relevant proprietary libraries from the Renesas website.
+See the Renesas RZ/G[12] BSP readme file for details on how to do this.

+Run `./scripts/build-rzg-ai-bsp.sh -h` to get an overview on how to use the script.

 ---

 ## Notes ##